spicata/obsidiannotes-v.2/content/Comp Sci 6.md

 Our "stupid computers" connect to the internet via the **Wireless Access Point**.

 But, if we were to send files to the shared storage for example, we *don't use internet*.

+*Servers* are computer with a lot of memory and space, and serve as storages for data.
+The **shared drive** stores data on the server.
+- It can store all types of data, e.g. programs, music, pictures, etc.